CU-Robotics/buff-code/README.md

 To launch a system use the run command:

-    run <name_of_config>.yaml
+    run <name_of_robot>

 run will spawn all of the nodes defined in the config as well as uploading any config files to the rosparam server.

-run can also be used to spawn a python script (the script must be in buffpy/lib):

-    run <python_script>.py
+The robots are all defined in buffpy/config/robots

 ## Architecture
 buff-code